Gently spiced, Homemade Gingerbread Marshmallows make a perfect wintertime treat and fun new cooking project.

 Once the syrup reaches the right temperature, carefully pour it into the bloomed gelatin, turn on the mixer, and watch as magic slowly happens.

 While it mixes, the dark syrup fluffs up into light, white, pillowy goodness.
-It's crazy fascinating to watch!
+It's quite fascinating to watch!

 Pour the mixture into your prepared baking pan and let it set for at least 4 hours to overnight.
 Then cut into fat squares and enjoy!